The Hatters (band)

-The Hatters is a Russian gypsy-folk-rock band formed in 2016 in St. Petersburg.
+The Hatters are a Russian gypsy-folk-rock band formed in 2016 in St. Petersburg.
 The members of the group are Yuri Yurievich Muzychenko, Pavel Lichadeev, Alexander "Kikir" Anisimov, Dmitry Vecherinin and Anna Muzychenko.

 History

 The group was formed on February 23, 2016, by publishing their first song "Russian Style" on their YouTube channel.
 On 22 September 2016, the band published the video "I'm Not Easy Buddy" on their YouTube channel.
 On 17 September and 19 November of the same year, the band gave joint concerts with Little Big and Tatarka in large venues in St. Petersburg and Moscow.
-On 7 November, they performed with the Emir Kusturica and Gorgan Bregovich On 10 November 2016, the music video for "Russian Style" was published.
+On 7 November, they performed with the Emir Kusturica and Goran Bregovich On 10 November 2016, the music video for "Russian Style" was published.
 On 28 December, the group released their first EP "Stay True".
 In February 2017, the band performed at Krestovsky Stadium as part of the Radio Zenit festival.

 On 21 April 2017, the group released their first album "Full Hat".
 On 26 April, the group performed the song "I'm Not Easy Buddy" on the Russian TV channel "Channel One".
 On 30 October 2017, they presented a song from their new album "Forever Young, Forever Drunk".
 The album released on 1 December 2017.

 Leader of the band Yuri Muzychenko, was the backing vocals in the Russian Eurovision 2020 song "UNO" by Little Big.

 The album "Golden Hits" was released on 3 December 2021.